How To: Sick of Yellow Links in Notes? Make Them Any Color You Want with These Hidden iPhone, iPad, and Mac Settings

 19. Finally, tap "Done" to confirm everything.

-When you open the Notes app now, your iPhone or iPad will automatically switch to your chosen display setting and automatically go back to normal when you close the app.
+When you open the Notes app now, your iPhone or iPad will automatically switch to your chosen display setting and return to normal when you close the app.
 However, if you already have an invert mode or color filter active before opening Notes, it may turn it off instead.

-If you think that might be a problem for you, you can create two separate automations — one for "Is Opened" and "Is Closed" — then use the "Turn" options instead of Toggle.
+If you think that might be a problem, you can create two separate automations — one for "Is Opened" and "Is Closed" — and use the "Turn" options instead of Toggle.
 That way, the invert and color options only apply to Notes, and that's it — you don't have to worry about whether you're already using those options or not.

 Cover photo and screenshots by Jovana Naumovski/Gadget Hacks